densh/densh.github.com/quasiquotes.md

 ## Lifting <a name="lifting"> </a>

 Lifting is typeclass-based approach to define representation of custom data types as Trees.
+Its primary use-case is support unquoting of [literal](#literal) values and a number of reflection primitives as trees:

+    scala> val two = 1 + 1
+    two: Int = 2

+    scala> q"$two + $two"
+    res10: reflect.runtime.universe.Tree = 2.$plus(2)

+This code runs successfully because quasiquote implementation provides default instance of `Liftable[Int]` that transforms integeers into trees that represent literals.

-To define your own representation just provide an implicit instance of `Liftable` for it:
+To define your representation of your own data type just provide an implicit instance of `Liftable` for it:

     package points